Abdulrahman-Almutlaq/Nateq/README.md

 ## Installation

-To run ناطق locally, follow these steps:
+To run Nateq locally, follow these steps:

 1. Install the required Python packages: